stelligent/sagemaker-pipeline/README.md

 Repo | The name (not URL) of the GitHub repository to pull from.
 Branch | The name (not URL) of the GitHub repository’s branch to use.

+## Using AWS Chalice to create API infront your Sagemaker Endpoint

+To launch a endpoint using the provide chalice project all you have to do is <!-- pip install chalice --> and then run <!-- chalice deploy --> from the Chalice directory in this repo.

+Note this will create resource that you will manually have to delete.
+It will create a ApiGateway, IAM role, and a Lambda function.

+For more details checkout this blog: https://medium.com/@julsimon/using-chalice-to-serve-sagemaker-predictions-a2015c02b033

 ## Summary
 After following the deployment steps, your pipeline should be up and running with a production SageMaker Endpoint that you can query to make inferences with your newly trained model!